taliaglantz/Airbnb-Experience/README.md

 Experience is a semi-clone of the experience tab on Airbnb.
 The app we created boasts the ability for the user to find experiences in London based on a date range.
 The user is able to view each experience’s details (including precise location), sign up and login, add experiences to a wishlist and add a new experience onto the site themselves.

+I worked on the display of all the experiences alongside the interactive map, the wishlist feature and the “add an experience” form.

 ### Timeframe
 10 days